richardanaya/aframe-keyboard/README.md

 ![keybard in vr](http://i.imgur.com/IRKfRiv.png)

-still a work in progress, but check out the example and source
+check out the example to see how this works

 #install
 ```bash